 Easy Tahini (Super Creamy)

 Homemade tahini is easy to make and can be used in many recipes.
-But for super creamy tahini (and not gloppy, separated tahini) follow the tips below and watch my quick video showing you how to make it.
+For super creamy tahini (and not gloppy, separated tahini) use a high-powered blender and follow my tips below.
+I’ve also got a quick video to show you how to make it.

 Tahini is one of those ingredients that I like to consider a flavor-enhancer, because it’s nutty (or seedy) simplicity makes everything taste delicious.
 It’s also super easy to make at home with a few tips I’ll share below.
 And you know my philosophy, fresh is best – so there’s no need to buy it from the store again.